Vodafone and Sky both offer full fibre broadband with a home phone line included as standard, on both Openreach and CityFibre networks.

 These are two well-matched providers, and the right choice depends more on what you want from your broadband than on which is objectively better.

-Sky's case is built on a different set of strengths.
-Their complaint record is significantly better than Vodafone's, and has been consistently so over several years.
+Sky wins on price at most standard tiers - £23 against Vodafone's £24 at 150Mb, and the gap widens to £3 at gigabit speeds.
+Their complaint record is significantly better than Vodafone's, consistently so over several years.
 Their minimum speed guarantees are stronger at every tier.
-Their WiFi Max add-on costs £4 a month against Vodafone's £7 - and guarantees 25Mbps in every room against Vodafone's 10Mbps.
+And their WiFi Max add-on costs £4 a month against Vodafone's £7 - guaranteeing 25Mbps in every room against Vodafone's 10Mbps.

-For Sky broadband, choose Sky if you want:
+Choose Sky broadband if you want:

 - The best complaint record among major providers, consistently